go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/nfpm.md

           owner: notRoot
           group: notRoot

+      # If `dst` ends with a `/`, it'll create the given path and copy the given
+      # `src` into it, the same way `cp` works with and without trailing `/`.
+      - src: ./foo/bar/*
+        dst: /usr/local/myapp/

       # Using the type 'dir', empty directories can be created.
+When building
-When building RPMs, however, this
+      # RPMs, however, this type has another important purpose: Claiming
-      # type has another important purpose: Claiming ownership of that folder.
-This is important
+      # ownership of that folder.
+This is important because when upgrading or
-      # because when upgrading or removing an RPM package, only the directories for which it has
+      # removing an RPM package, only the directories for which it has claimed
-      # claimed ownership are removed.
-However, you should not claim ownership of a folder that
+      # ownership are removed.
+However, you should not claim ownership of a
-      # is created by the distro or a dependency of your package.
+      # folder that is created by the OS or a dependency of your package.
+      #
-      # A directory in the build environment can optionally be provided in the 'src' field in
+      # A directory in the build environment can optionally be provided in the
-      # order copy mtime and mode from that directory without having to specify it manually.
+      # 'src' field in order copy mtime and mode from that directory without
+      # having to specify it manually.
       - dst: /some/dir
         type: dir
         file_info:
           mode: 0700

-    # Scripts to execute during the installation of the package.
+    # Scripts to execute during the installation of the package. (overridable)
+    #
     # Keys are the possible targets during the installation process
-    # Values are the paths to the scripts which will be executed
+    # Values are the paths to the scripts which will be executed.
     scripts:
       preinstall: "scripts/preinstall.sh"
       postinstall: "scripts/postinstall.sh"
       preremove: "scripts/preremove.sh"
       postremove: "scripts/postremove.sh"

-    # Some attributes can be overridden per package format.
+    # All fields above marked as `overridable` can be overridden for a given
+    # package format in this section.
     overrides:
+      # The depends override can for example be used to provide version
+      # constraints for dependencies where  different package formats use
+      # different versions or for dependencies that are named differently.
       deb:
-        conflicts:
-          - subversion
-        dependencies:
-          - git
-        suggests:
-          - gitk
-        recommends:
+        depends:
-          - tig
+          - baz (>= 1.2.3-0)
-        replaces:
-          - bash
+          - some-lib-dev
+        # ...
       rpm:
-        replacements:
-          amd64: x86_64
-        file_name_template: "{{ .ProjectName }}-{{ .Version }}-{{ .Arch }}"
-        files:
-          "tmp/man.gz": "/usr/share/man/man8/app.8.gz"
-        config_files:
-          "tmp/app_generated.conf": "/etc/app-rpm.conf"
-        scripts:
-          preinstall: "scripts/preinstall-rpm.sh"
+        depends:
+          - baz >= 1.2.3-0
+          - some-lib-devel
+        # ...
+      apk:
+        # ...

     # Custom configuration applied only to the RPM packager.
     rpm: